- Study Abroad

 About Education Abroad Network

-The Education Abroad Network is a relatively small organization that thrives on giving each and every student deserved personal attention, extensive program preparation, and answers to every question under the sun.
-Creating partnerships with many universities in the South Pacific and the Pacific Rim has allowed The Education Abroad Network to become experts at planning and delivering programs in the area.
-Using their experience to build more opportunities for future students, TEAN has now moved into Asia as well.
-Check out one of the many awesome programs below, and visit The Education Abroad Network's website via the link to the left to make your study abroad dream a reality!
+The Education Abroad Network is a relatively small and innovative organization that thrives on giving each and every student deserved personal attention, extensive program preparation, and quick answers to every question under the sun.
+Creating partnerships with many of the best universities in the Asia Pacific has allowed The Education Abroad Network to become experts at planning and delivering programs in the region.
+Dedicated and experienced staff provide unparalleled individual service every step of the way.
+Online applications, extensive pre-departure consultations, in-country orientations, on-site resident directors, cultural excursions, and high quality accommodations provide for the ultimate experience abroad.
+Check out one of the many awesome programs below, and visit The Education Abroad Network's website to make your study abroad dream a reality!